VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 The default settings are still shit.

 On webcams you have auto-white balance, auto-focus, auto-gain, etc. and everything it tries to do is awful.
 On a laptop where it will legitimately be in a different setting regularly, that's some-what forgivable, but on a desktop webcam?
 Like, the only variable here is if there's a window letting light in.
 Make calibration easy and give me a white-balance slider.
 Please.
 Or just make better cameras and let the open source community make better drivers.
 I assure you there are plenty of rage-filled nerds willing to make your product not suck so hard.

+Right now, my best webcam is *my phone* running [droidcam](https://www.dev47apps.com).
+I have the (at time of writing) $80 logitech C920 webcam.
+A device which is meant to ONLY be a camera.
+It has one job.
+Yet, this awkward hack using my phone looks MUCH better.

+---

 Your mic is also shit for the same reason.
 When doing audio mixing for a video or podcast there's some basic things that will almost always be in the mix chain: A noise supressor, A De-Esser, A Compressor (or multiple), and an Equalizer.
 For the most part, the settings on these things can be determined pretty algorithmically, or, better, a database of settings for hardware can be created and maintained - You'd still need to adjust for your voice (particularly for if you have a low or high pitch voice) but it could massively help.